 Yes, your separation can be quick & comfortable if you start well.

 You are trying to navigate your separation and divorce in your family's best interests.
-It's a daunting legal system but you've come to the right place: divorce mediation is an amazingly effective choice whether you are in the midst of the legal separation process or changing the details of your existing Separation Agreement or divorce order.
-Separation mediation is not only effective but also one of the best choices for a low-stress, respectful, cost-efficient resolution.
+It's a daunting legal system but you've come to the right place: family law mediation is an amazingly effective choice whether you are in the midst of the legal separation process or changing the details of your existing Separation Agreement or divorce order.
+Family law mediation is not only effective but also one of the best choices for a low-stress, respectful, cost-efficient resolution.

 We help you understand your options, develop the right mindset, and avoid common pitfalls through Christina's critically-acclaimed book, Pathways to Amicable Divorce: Directions for the Beginning of Separation.